nicholasneo78/image-scraper/README.md

     - Click 'Download Result'

 # Rename Files
 The images scraped might not have a standardised labels, hence by executing rename_files.py, all the images scraped will be renamed and have a standardised naming format.
-The images will be renamed and place in the same folder as the initial state
+The images will be renamed and place in the same folder as the initial state.